MihirLuthra/dtsharedmemory/README.md

 The main implementation of this code exists in the [dtsm-darwintrace](https://github.com/MihirLuthra/macports-base/tree/dtsm-darwintrace) branch of my forked macports repositoy.

+Speed comparisons for installation of ports have been recorded in a [spreedsheet](https://docs.google.com/spreadsheets/d/1ksj3Fex-AnTEU4f4IRzwUkTpN4XfUye-HqSdZwXOsKs/edit#gid=0).
+Probably more testing is needed for speed comparisons.

 <p>
 The basic motive of the code is to construct a shared memory cache for the processes into which darwintrace library gets injected.
 If a process into which darwintrace library has been injected tries to access a path, it asks the server which